JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/user-input/README.md

 There are different technologies for rendering UI templates.
 For instance, Janssen uses [Apache Freemarker](https://freemarker.apache.org).
 This is better understood with the example itself.

-For the second `RRF` directive inm flow `com.acme.basic.salutation`, two parameters are being passed: `"salutation.ftlh"` and `data`.
+For the second `RRF` directive in flow `com.acme.basic.salutation`, two parameters are being passed: `"salutation.ftlh"` and `data`.
 Here `salutation.ftlh` is a Freemarker template located under the `web` directory of the project.
 Its contents look like:

 ```
 <!doctype html>